JDACS4C-IMPROVE/Singularity/test/fashion-mnist/Readme.md

 All the above files read the configuration and hyperparameters from the file *fashion-mnist_default_model.txt*

 The 3 subsections in *fashion-mnist_default_model.txt* are [preprocess], [train] and [infer].
 The [preprocess] section is used by preprocess.py, [train] section is used by train.py and [infer] section is used by infer.py.
 Train has a few more parameters than the other two.
 It includes the checkpointing parameters.
+Checkpointing functions used in the model can be found [here]([text](https://candle-lib.readthedocs.io/en/latest/api_ckpt_pytorch_utils/_autosummary/candle.ckpt_pytorch_utils.CandleCkptPyTorch.html))

 ```
 save_path='save/'